Secretary of state (United Kingdom): Legal position

-In legislation, the term "Secretary of State" is interpreted under the Interpretation Act 1978 as referring to any one of the secretaries of state in use; in practice, such secretaries of state are each allocated a portfolio by the prime minister, and only exercise the powers in that portfolio.
+In legislation, the term "Secretary of State" is interpreted by the Interpretation Act 1978 as referring to any one of the secretaries of state in use; in practice, such secretaries of state are each allocated a portfolio by the prime minister, and only exercise the powers in that portfolio.
+Additionally, the Ministers of the Crown Act 1975 provides that anything done by a secretary of state on behalf of a named secretary of state as a corporation sole shall have effect as if done by the named secretary of state.
 For example, the Secretary of State for Environment, Food and Rural Affairs has been appointed to manage national parks, but could theoretically exercise the powers of, for example, the secretary of state for Scotland at any time.
-There are exceptions, in that legislation sometimes refers to particular secretaries of state.

 Under the Ministerial and Other Salaries Act 1975, a maximum of 21 secretaries of state can receive a salary.

 Secretaries of state and other government ministers are appointed by the monarch exercising royal prerogative on the advice of the government.
 By convention, secretaries of state must be a member of either the House of Commons or the House of Lords, but the prime minister can advise the monarch to confer a peerage to satisfy this requirement.

 Most secretaries of state are incorporated as a "corporation sole".
 This gives the minister a separate legal personality, allowing continuity in areas such as the ownership of property between office-holder changes.